ishafizan/blockchain/learning/web/README.md

 pip3 install web3==4.6.0
 pip3 install -e django/
 ```
+- contract has been deployed to rinkeby & address available

 ### Create django project
 - git clone the project into dir of choosing